Purpose of Rule:Rule 1 introduces these central principles of the game for the player:

 Standards of Player Conduct

-The phrase "serious misconduct" in Rule 1.2a is intended to cover player misconduct that is so far removed from the expected norm in golf that the most severe sanction of removing a player from the competition is justified.
-This includes dishonesty, deliberately interfering with another player's rights, or endangering the safety of others.The Committee must determine if the misconduct is serious considering all the circumstances.
-Even if the Committee determines that the misconduct is serious, it may take the view that it is more appropriate to warn the player that a repeat of the misconduct or similar misconduct will result in disqualification, instead of disqualifying him or her in the first instance.Examples of actions by a player that are likely to be considered serious misconduct include:
+In determining whether a player has committed serious misconduct, the Committee must consider all the circumstances.
+Even if the Committee determines that the misconduct is serious, it may take the view that it is more appropriate to warn the player that a repeat of the misconduct or similar misconduct will result in disqualification, instead of disqualifying them in the first instance.Examples of actions by a player that are likely to be considered serious misconduct include:

 Deliberately causing serious damage to a putting green.

-Disagreeing with the course setup and taking it on himself or herself to move tee-markers or boundary stakes.
+Disagreeing with the course setup and taking it upon themself to move tee-markers or boundary stakes.

-Throwing a club towards another player or spectator.
+Endangering the safety of others, such as by throwing a club at another player or spectator.

 Deliberately distracting other players while they are making strokes.

-Removing loose impediments or movable obstructions to disadvantage another player after that other player has asked him or her to leave them in place.
+Removing loose impediments or movable obstructions to disadvantage another player after that other player has asked them to leave them in place.